aaaronic/emilylakehansen.com/README.md

 ## About
-Emily Lake Hansen is the author of the chapbook _The Way the Body Had to Travel_ (dancing girl press, 2014).
+Emily Lake Hansen is the author of book _Home and Other Duty Stations_ (Kelsay Books, 2020) and the chapbook _The Way the Body Had to Travel_ (Dancing Girl Press, 2014).
 Her poetry and essays have appeared or are forthcoming in Nightjar Review, Atticus Review, Stirring: A Literary Collection, The McNeese Review, and Dressing Room Poetry Journal among others.
 Her work has also been featured in the anthology